 Grip the front handle with your left hand and hold the saw down by putting your right foot in the rear handle.
 Pull the starter handle with your right hand and pull out the starter cord slowly until the starter pawls engage.
 Then pull sharply.
+Never wrap the starter cord around your hand.

-Push in the choke control immediately when the engine ignites and make repeated starting attemps.
-When the engine starts, rapidly give full throttle.
-Then the throttle latch will disengage.
+Push in the choke control immediately when the engine fire and make repeated starting attemps.
+Immediately press and release the throttle when the engine starts.
+That will disengage the throttle latch.